maximilian-salomon/mdxplain/docs/tutorials/theory/theory.rst

-The Theory Behind mdxplain
+The Theory behind mdxplain
 ==========================

-Really smart text.
+Details will be added at a later date.

 .. toctree::
    :maxdepth: 1